TGX 1.1.1

 Note

-Copying/converting images to different color types.
+Copying/converting images to different color types

 Recall that a tgx::Image object is just a view into a buffer of pixels of a given color type.
-Thus, copies of image object are shallow (they share the same image buffer / same color type).
+Thus, copies of image objects are shallow (they share the same image buffer / same color type).

 tgx::RGB32 buf1[100*100]; // buffer for a 100x100 image in RGB32 color format